55 Must-Try Friendsgiving Games & Ideas to Make Your Celebration Unforgettable

 Friendsgiving!
 It’s “friends” and “Thanksgiving” mashed together for a celebration with your favorite crew.
 While we aren’t sure where it got its official start, it’s thought to have originated with the TV show Friends, Twitter, or even a Bailey’s Irish Cream ad campaign.

-There are games for everyone and every age on this list.
+There are Friendsgiving games for every age on this list.
 Pick and choose what your guests will enjoy!
-Keep reading for tips on hosting your own Friendsgiving.
+Then, keep reading for tips on hosting your own Friendsgiving.

 Fun & Easy Friendsgiving Game Ideas